George W. George: Career

 George W. George began his career in television, working as a TV and film screenwriter in the 1950s and early 1960s.
 His television credits included The Nevadan, Peter Gunn, Gunsmoke, Smoke Signal, and The Rifleman.
 He and his wife Judith also wrote storylines and screenplays for the ABC television series Combat!, including the episode "The Chateau".

 George made his film-producing debut with the 1957 documentary The James Dean Story, which was directed and produced by Robert Altman.
 Other films to his credit included Rich Kids in 1979, which was written by his wife, Judith Ross George, and Night Watch (1973), which starred Elizabeth Taylor.

 George's best-known film was My Dinner With Andre, which was released in 1981.
 George co-produced the film with Beverly Karp.
 Starring Andre Gregory and Wallace Shawn, it opened to little enthusiasm but soon received critical acclaim and ultimately pulled in a 5-million-dollar box office gross.
 At the time, five million was considered a good total for a low-budget, independent film.

-George made his Broadway debut in 1964 when he produced Dylan, starring Sir Alec Guinness as Dylan Thomas and written by Sidney Michaels.
+George made his Broadway debut in 1964 when he produced Dylan, starring Alec Guinness as Dylan Thomas and written by Sidney Michaels.
 George soon enjoyed a second consecutive hit with Any Wednesday, which opened shortly after Dylan.
 Any Wednesday, a comedy which starred Sandy Dennis and Gene Hackman, ran for more than two years on Broadway and led to the film version.
 Other hits that George W. George produced include Alan Ayckbourn's Bedroom Farce, which earned a Tony Awards nomination for best play in 1979, and Ben Franklin in Paris (1964), which starred Robert Preston.

 Despite a string of hits, George was not always successful.
-His Broadway flops included Happily Never After, which ran for only four shows, and Via Galactica, which closed after just seven Broadway performances.
+His Broadway flops included Happily Never After, which ran for only four shows, The Great Indoors, and Via Galactica, which closed after just seven Broadway performances.
 His final Broadway credit was for the conception of the musical Memphis, which opened on Broadway in 2009, a few years after George's passing.

-George had a daughter Jennifer, born in 1959.
+George had a daughter Jennifer, born in 1959, who was formerly married to singer/songwriter Marc Cohn.
 Jennifer George serves as current Legacy Director for the not-for-profit 501(c)(3) Rube Goldberg, Inc. The organization hosts the Rube Goldberg Machine Contest, which began in 1949 at Purdue University, and is based on Goldberg's "invention" cartoons.